|

 (dd) |

-Court for an interdict or some other suitable remedy to secure
+for an interdict or some other suitable remedy to secure the termination

-the termination of the offending action or conduct, or the abandonment
+of the offending action or conduct, or the abandonment or alteration of

 (ee) |